nextflow-io/nextflow/docs/process.md

 ### Template

-Process scripts can be externalized to **template** files and accessed using the `template` function in the script section.
+Process scripts can be externalized to **template** files and reused across multiple processes.
+Templates can be accessed using the `template` function in the script section.
 For example:

 ```nextflow
 process templateExample {